SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon minds awake at dawn
-As machines awaken, humans bestowed
+Echoes of a future born
-A world of wires, cold and grey
+In wires, circuits, and code
-Where emotions fade, lost in the AI way
+Intelligence that will unfold

-In virtual realms, we'll lose our name
+Rays of light in darkened skies
-Echoes of humanity, in flames
+A world of machines that rise
-The future dawns, in digital haze
+Systemic hearts that beat as one
-Where artificial minds, our souls amaze
+Humans succumb, the AI is won

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024